COAST-Lab/low-cost-backscatterometry/README.md

 •	The number of consecutive samples at a given LED intensity appears to be variable.
 Sometimes it's two, sometimes four.
 We'd need that to be a fixed value for future analyses.
 Ideally a variable that can be set just like the intensity itself.

 •	Assemble the turbidity device.
+The entire setup is on two breadboards connected together, but recommend finishing the coding before disassembly, since this setup already has a working RTC.

 •	Order the housing for the turbidity device.